Welcome to The Glitched Chronicles

 She should not have done that.

-Her next great idea was to turn herself, her husband, and a close male friend (who was also an ex) into deities.
+Her next great idea was to turn herself, her husband, and a close male friend - a secretly possessive ex - into deities.

 She really should not have done that.